ggmichael/craterstats/README.md

     craterstats -cs neukumivanov -p source=%sample%/Pickering.scc -p type=poisson,range=[.2,.7]

 Sometimes it is useful to be able to specify the diameter range in terms of the plotted data points.
-Here we plot from the 8th to the 5th from last bins:
+Here we plot from the 8th to the 5th-from-last bins:

     craterstats -cs neukumivanov -p source=%sample%/Pickering.scc -p type=poisson,range=[b8,b-5]